How to Write a Personal Statement

 - Paint a Picture

 Always write well with correct sentence structure, syntax, spelling, and grammar.
 It will make you look bad to have a typo or spelling error on an important document like a personal statement.
-This isn't the time to come off as sloppy and careless.
+This isn't the time to appear as a person who is sloppy and careless.

-Wrap It UpThe conclusion of your personal statement is probably the most important section of the entire essay since this is the last impression that you will be able to make on your reader.
-Use impressive and decisive language to get your point across.
-Make it very clear why you would like to go into the field and use your conclusion to tie all of your major points that you have made in the body paragraphs together.
-Don't leave the reader feeling you are talking at them but to them.
-Make them feel as if they were actually speaking with you.
-Keep it positive and inspiring, and don't forget to mention your enthusiasm about the subject.
+Wrap It UpThe conclusion of your personal statement is probably the most important section of the entire essay.
+The conclusion is the last impression that you will be able to make on your reader.
+Use persuasive and decisive language to make your point known.
+Make it very clear why you would like to go into the field.
+Use your conclusion to tie all of the major points that you have made in the body paragraphs together.
+Please don't leave the reader feeling you are talking at them but to them.
+Make them feel as if they were speaking with you in-person.
+Keep your writing positive and inspiring, and don't forget to mention your enthusiasm about the subject.